How to Backdoor Consistency Models?: Conclusion

 \section{Conclusion}

 In this work, we present the first backdoor attack tailored specifically for consistency models.
 Our extensive experimental results clearly demonstrate the vulnerability of these models.
-Given the inherent strengths of consistency models, our finding highlight the potential risks associated with applications built upon these frameworks.
+Given the inherent strengths of consistency models, their potential for wide applications, and the stealthiness introduced by combining consistency models with a Gaussian noise trigger, our findings underscore the potential risks associated with applications built upon these frameworks.

-\aistatstitle{How to Backdoor Consistency Models: \\ Supplementary Materials}
+\section{How to Backdoor Consistency Models?: Supplementary Materials}